adithyanarayanan/Page-Me/README.md

 # PageMe
-* 	Group Members: Adithya Narayanan, Ali Kafagy, Jaeheun Kim, Mitchell Schmidt, Sai Sao Kham, Syed Abdul Shukoor
 *   Project Webpage: https://teampageme.github.io/pager/
 *   Download Link: https://drive.google.com/file/d/0BzbExCHpAf_GbG1ROS1yM05kUEk/view?usp=sharing
-* 	License: MIT License.
+* 	License: MIT License

 #	Description

-### What this app is?
+### What this app is:
-We are making an android app that emulates a pager.
+An android app that emulates a pager.
 ### 	Who the target audience is?
-we designed the app in mind that our main audience would be those who grew up in the late 1900’s who have used a pager.
+We designed the app in mind that our main audience would be those who grew up in the late 1900’s who have used a pager.
 We also designed it in mind of those who have no idea what a pager is and through our app can experience it for themselves what using a pager would be like.
 ### 	How it benefits users?
 The pager is a device that has been forgotten as cell phones became popular.
 We decided to bring the pager back through an android app.

 # How does this app work?